 It is amazing that God chose us knowing what we knew about us.
 Of all the creatures on this earth, he chose us.
 He knew everything about us.
 He knew our sin.
 We were undeserving, yet he selected us.
 He watched over us so that we would not die before we came to know Christ.
 He sent ministering angels to watch over our salvation (Heb.
 1:14).
 Everyone elect will come to him (John 6:37).

 The test of whether we are elect is whether we come to Christ (Jn.
 6:37).
-Steel always attracts to a magnet.
-The elect always attract to Christ.
+Steel always attracts a magnet.
+The elect always attracts to Christ.

 None of this lessens our responsibility to make a decision for Christ.
 The Bible also teaches the freedom of the will.